aJClibre/notes/docker_odk_postgis.rst

     $ psql -h localhost -U docker -p 25432 -d odk_prod
     # \dt odk_prod.* // tables list.
 Problem with tables with uppercase name

-Then you can run it as a deamon, on ``localhost:5432``:

-.. code-block :: bash

-              docker run -i -t --name postgis_data ajc/datadb